-The national GP patient survey results were published January 2016.
-The results showed the practice was performing in line with local and national averages.
-250 survey forms were distributed and 110 were returned.
-This represented 1% of the practice's patient list.
+The national GP patient survey results were published in January 2016 and showed the practice was performing in line with local and national averages.
+Three hundred and eighty-six survey forms were distributed and 103 were returned.
+This represented 2% of the practice's patient list and a 27% response rate.

-- 71% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 89% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 88% of patients described the overall experience of this GP practice as good compared to the national average of 85%).
+- 75% of patients found it easy to get through to this practice by phone compared to the CCG average of 53% and national average of 73%. - 63% of patients usually get to see or speak to their preferred GP compared to the CCG average of 51% and national average of 59%. - 72% of patients described the overall experience of this GP practice as good compared to the CCG average of 72% and the national average of 85%.

-• 84% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%).
+• 62% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the CCG average of 65% and the national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 13 comment cards which were all positive about the standard of care received.
-The comment cards said the staff and GPs were caring, helpful and professional.
+We received 40 comment cards which were all positive about the standard of care received.
+Five cards contained both positive and negative comments in which the negative comments related to the rudeness of some reception staff and waiting time from their allocated appointment time to be seen.

-We spoke with two patients during the inspection.
-Both patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
-We reviewed the results from the friends and family test which received 67 responses.
-This showed that 96% of respondents would recommend the practice.
+We spoke with eight patients during the inspection.
+All eight patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.